Level51/silverstripe-sake-more/README.md

 # SilverStripe SakeMore
-Module for SilverStripe 4 providing additional command line tools.
-Check out `develop-ss3` branch for SilverStripe 3 support.
+Module for SilverStripe 5 providing additional command line tools.
+Check out `1.X` releases for SilverStripe 4 support and `develop-ss3` branch for SilverStripe 3 support.

 Hooks into the default DevelopmentAdmin providing commands/tools under the `sake dev/more COMMAND_URL_SEGMENT` route.